DanielaGutierrez38/Fitness-App/README.md

 ## Our Team

-Darianne Sinclair
+- Darianne Sinclair
-Daniela Gutierrez
+- Daniela Gutierrez
-Ariana Phillips
+- Ariana Phillips
+- Kei Sanabria

 # How to Run the Streamlit App